miguel-arrf/miguel-arrf/README.md

 - 📫I’m looking for a computer science related internship.

-- :wave: Feel free to reach me at [Linkedin](https://www.linkedin.com/in/marrf)
+- :wave: Know me better at [Linkedin](https://www.linkedin.com/in/marrf)